-• Fuel unit cost: 1.65 €/l
+- Fuel unit cost: 1.911 €/1

-• Refrigerant R134a unit cost: 17 \$/kg
+- Refrigerant R134a unit cost: 27 \$/kg

-• Refrigerant R404a unit cost: 29 \$/kg
+- Refrigerant R404a unit cost: 45 \$/kg

-• Demand for refrigerated goods: 100 ton/year
+- Demand for refrigerated goods: 100 ton/year

-• Weight of food delivered in each trip: 250 kg
+- Weight of food delivered in each trip: 250 kg

-• Discount rate: 4%/year
+- Discount rate: 4%/year

-• Product value: 4 €/kg
+- Product value: 4 €/kg

-• Length of the analyses: 6 years
+- Length of the analyses: 6 years

-In order to perform the analyses, some simplification have taken place which represents some limitations of the present study.
-For instance, the delivery schedules have been travelled at the same time in order to face the same external conditions (e.g., traffic, ambient temperatures).
-However, in order to do this, two vehicles have been used with different engine size, aging, payload, and driver which can affect the effective consumptions.
+To perform the analyses, some simplifications have taken place which represents some limitations of the present study.
+For instance, the delivery schedules have been travelled at the same time to face the same external conditions (e.g., traffic, ambient temperatures).
+However, to do this, two vehicles have been used with different engine size, aging, payload, and driver which can affect the effective consumptions.
 Moreover, there is not a direct measure of the fuel consumption.
 Hence, it is defined only through an accurate estimation by evaluating the amount of fuel charged to fill the tank before and after the delivery schedule.